PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/add-edit-taxes.md

 - Adding a new Tax, Add new tax CTA button must be clicked.
 - Clicking on the Edit button of an item in the list

-## Top elements of Add or Edit Taxes

-There is an information notification with the text _Note that this feature is available in all shops context only.
-It will be added to all your stores_ meaning that tax editing will be aligned the same with the all multistores and shop groups.

 ## Tax Editing form

 - **Name** - mandatory - text field for naming the specific Tax with a Language selector